11Hassain/DevOpsProj_Nineleaps/README.md

 ### Installation
 >-To install the Project Access Management application, you'll need to follow these steps:
 >
->-Clone the repository from GitHub to your local machine.
+>-Clone the gitRepository from GitHub to your local machine.
 >
->-Navigate to the directory where the repository was cloned.
+>-Navigate to the directory where the gitRepository was cloned.
 >
 >-Open the IDE and import the project into your IDE.
 >